jschae23/income-tax-api/README.md

 # 🧾 Tax Rate API

-A simple Kotlin Spring Boot REST API that calculates the tax rate based on a given income using a logarithmic formula.
+A simple Kotlin Spring Boot REST API that roughly calculates the tax rate based on a given income using a logarithmic formula.

 ---